javelit/docs/content/develop/concepts/multipage-apps/overview.md

 <Important>
     Navigating between pages by URL creates a new browser session.
 In particular, clicking markdown links to other pages resets the [Session State](/develop/concepts/architecture/session-state).
-In order to retain values in `Jt.session_state`, handle page switching through Jeamlit navigation commands and widgets, like `Jt.navigation`, `Jt.switchPage`, `Jt.pageLink`, and the built-in navigation menu.
+In order to retain values in `Jt.session_state`, handle page switching through Javelit navigation commands and widgets, like `Jt.navigation`, `Jt.switchPage`, `Jt.pageLink`, and the built-in navigation menu.
 </Important>